9 Tips for Staying Sober During the Holidays

 It’s important that you have strategies in mind for staying sober throughout the holiday period.
 This isn’t really a situation where you can afford to wing it.

 For example, you might need to have a response prepared if you’re offered alcohol.
-You might also need to have a strategy in place if you feel tempted to drink
+You might also need to have a strategy in place if you feel tempted to drink.

 It pays to start thinking about these things early.
 Without a solid strategy of how you’re going to stay clean and sober, you risk relapsing.